About Georgia Pest And Wildlife Specialist

 Growing up in this manner, Nick also understood that he would have to work hard to overcome his situation – and that he did!
 Nick started out in the pest control industry, selling termite treatments.
 He was instrumental in redesigning the way termite treatments are conducted with one of the nation’s largest pest control companies.
 His genuine honesty and down to earth personality helped him to become the number one salesperson at each company in which he worked over the years.

-Nick’s strong work ethic and massive knowledge of the wildlife industry guided him to begin his own company, Georgia PAWS.
-It has become one of the fastest growing nuisance wildlife control companies in the greater Atlanta area.
+Nick’s strong work ethic and massive knowledge of the wildlife industry guided him to begin his own company, Georgia P.A.W.S.
+It has became one of the fastest growing nuisance wildlife control companies in the greater Atlanta area.
 The company has seen its customer base double year over year.
-This rapid growth is due solely to the hard work of Nick, the honesty in his service, the quality of the work he provides, the caring attitude of our technicians, and the word of mouth from our satisfied customers.
+This rapid growth is due solely to the hard work of Nick, the honesty in our service, the quality of the work we provide, the caring attitude of our technicians, and the word of mouth from our satisfied customers.

 Georgia P.A.W.S’ mission is to humanely control wildlife in order to prevent the spread of diseases and to help in safely removing wild animals from residences and businesses.
 Because the population is rapidly increasing in Georgia, wild animals are being run out of their natural habitats.
 They are forced to take up residence in areas greatly populated by humans and in many cases, in the same structure.
 This is creating an increased need for nuisance wildlife removal.
 At Georgia PAWS, we are committed to providing humane wildlife removal.
 We live trap and relocate animals to lesser populated areas, more suited for their survival.
 There have been many times when one of our technicians has taken home a baby squirrel or opossum to help increase its chances of survival.